What is Tax Shield?

 There are specific scenarios when we need to add back the tax shield, such as when calculating free cash flow (FCF).
-However, adding back the protection is not straightforward because we need to take into account the net effect of losing a tax shield.
-And, this net effect is the loss of the tax shield value but again of the original expense as income.
+However, adding back the protection is not straightforward because we need to consider the net effect of losing a tax shield.
+And this net effect is the loss of the tax shield value but again of the original expense as income.

 Lets’ understand this with the help of an example of a convertible bond.
 In such a case, one needs to add back the after-tax interest expense to the income.
 A formula to calculate after-tax interest expense is – interest expense * (1 – Tax Rate).
 This after-tax interest will be the amount that needs to add back.

 In the above example, the convertible bond pays a coupon of $2,000 annually.
 If we do not convert the bond, the tax savings would be $400.
 But, if we avail the option to convert the bond, the net value of lost tax shield is $2,000 * (1 – 20%) = $1,600.
 It is because $400 has already been saved, or there is $400 less cash flow due to the tax shield.
 So, adding back $1,600 will add back interest equivalent to $2,000.

 Importance of Tax Shield

 The following points can help in understanding the importance:

 - Businesses, both big and small, can immensely benefit from the use of a tax shield.
 It helps boost the value of an organization as it lowers the tax liability, which otherwise reduces the amount of assets.